 Creating a nutrition plan includes providing a complete and balanced diet for patients, establishing nutrient goals, selecting an appropriate food, and determining how much to feed.

 - Provide a complete and balanced diet appropriate for the pet’s species (dog vs. cat) and life stage (growth, reproduction or adult maintenance).
 The diet should help the pet achieve and maintain an ideal body condition score (BCS).

 - Establish additional nutrient goals depending on the pet’s medical history.
 For example, pets with chronic kidney disease may benefit from diets lower in protein and phosphorus.
 This step will help to guide diet selection.

-- There are some specific points to consider when selecting pet foods.
+- Choose diets to recommend based on the pet’s nutrient goals.
+There are some points to consider when selecting pet foods:

-- If you have case with complex nutritional issues, consider consult or referral to a veterinary nutritionist.
-The American College of Veterinary Nutrition (ACVN) provides a list of available resources.
+- If you have case with complex nutritional issues, consider consult or referral to a board-certified veterinary nutritionist.
+The American College of Veterinary Nutrition (ACVN) provides a directory of board-certified veterinary nutritionists.